def-codes/the-better-thing/src/amd-loader/README.md

 this would have a distinguishable value for inline modules, which are currently supported.)

-The challenge is to associating each `define` call with the thing that required it (if any).
+The challenge is to associate each `define` call with the thing that required it (if any).
 This is tricky because the `define` call is executed without any context.

+What makes it possible to capture the execution context of a loaded script?
+`define`.

+The global `define` and `require` functions serve as the means of coordination between module definitions and those of their imports.

+Since such entities must be global, they cannot be contextualized for the purpose of tracking concurrent execution contexts.
+Yet it is essential to track the context somehow.
+Where does the module name match up with the declaration of its dependencies?
+That is a matter of interest at the meta-level.
+The spec doesn't provise for this being possible.

+I finally see how d3-require copes with this.
+It uses a pushdown stack plus the fact that when a script's `onload` handler is called, the most recent thing to have run will be the script that it loaded.
+So `define` pushes its factory output onto a stack, and the first thing to execute following that will be (we happen to know) the script's `onload` handler.

 ### Example flow walkthrough